Auto-fill Logins in Browser Extensions

 Additionally, basic authentication prompts work a little differently than regular auto-fills.
 For more information, see Basic Auth Prompts.

-Bitwarden browser extensions have a unique Tab view, which automatically detects the URI (e.g.
+Bitwarden browser extensions have a unique Tab view, which automatically detects the URI (for example,

 google.com) of the page in the open browser tab and finds any vault items with corresponding URIs.
-If you're unfamiliar with using URIs, we recommend reading this article.
+If you are unfamiliar with using URIs, we recommend reading this article.

 When a vault item has a corresponding URI, the Bitwarden icon will overlay a badge counter reporting the number of items found for that web page (pictured below).

-If you want, you can disable the badge counter using a toggle in the Settings → Options menu:
+If you want, you can hide the badge counter using a the Show badge counter toggle in the Settings → Options menu.

 Selecting the vault item inside the Tab view will auto-fill login information to the detected input fields.
 In cases where a web page or service has multiple items with relevant URIs, Bitwarden will always auto-fill the last-used login.